Best deals for home movers

 It’s possible to lock in a mortgage rate until 2027, which can ensure you know exactly what your repayments will be.
 These long-term deals are cheaper than ever before, but the security of knowing what you’ll pay for a decade doesn’t come cheap – rates are much higher than with two-year deals.

-In the five-year fix market, Virgin Money leads the way.
-It is currently offering a rate of 1.89%, fixed until 1 April 2022.
-Fees are £970 which results in an average monthly cost of £753.
-Virgin's SVR is currently 4.54%, meaning payments will leap when the fixed period expires.
+In the five-year fix market, HSBC leads the way.
+It is currently offering a rate of 1.94%, fixed until June 2022.
+There are no fees and an average monthly cost of £758.
+HSBC's SVR is currently 3.69%, meaning payments will leap when the fixed period expires.

-Coventry Building Society currently has the cheapest variable rate at 1.49%.
-Monthly repayments are £719 with initial fees of £999.
+Coventry Building Society currently has the cheapest variable rate at 1.35%.
+Monthly repayments are £707 with initial fees of £999 – this represents an annual cost of £8,537.

 If you’re looking for interest-only options, remember the rules are now a lot stricter and you’ll need to show a well-thought out plan for repaying the capital at the end of the mortgage.
 Monthly repayments are much lower than with capital repayment, but you'll pay more interest on an interest-only mortgage in the long run.